geudde/attic-chest/pages/05.season-4/09.meeting-54/04.greek/docs.md

 ---
-title: Imitated from the Greek
+title: 'Imitated from the Greek'
 taxonomy:
     category:
         - docs